Information Technology Solutions

 Immediately remove the network cable from your computer and shut down your machine.
 The quickest way to shut down your computer is to hold down the power button.

-Submit an emergency IT support request using the ITS Service Desk webpage.
+Submit an emergency IT support request at the ITS Service Desk.

 How does ransomware get on my computer?